phR0ze/tech-docs/src/system/distros/nixos/README.md

 ### Flakes as entry point
 There is a lot of commotion and confusion in the NixOS community around Flakes due to their experimental state and only partial adoption in Nix.
-Additionally the Flakes feature is often conflated with the the new Nix cli command feature because it's required for flake support.
+Additionally the Flakes feature is often conflated with the the new Nix cli command features because it's required for flake support.
-Regardless flakes serve a sepecific purpose are widely used and won't be going anywhere.
+Regardless flakes serve a sepecific critical purpose won't be going anywhere.

 After digesting the Nix community blogs, docs and various sources its safe to say that Flakes solve the versioning issue in NixOS.
 Flakes track which version of packages are installed allowing NixOS to